 Content

 Short for dihydrotestosterone, DHT is a type of androgen (male sex hormone).
 Your body produces DHT as a byproduct of testosterone through the action of an enzyme called 5-alpha-reductase.
+This enzyme converts testosterone to DHT.

 So, what exactly is the link between DHT and male pattern baldness?

-DHT can damage your hair follicles through a process called miniaturization, in which the anagen (growth) phase of the hair growth cycle becomes progressively shorter — resulting in thinner, shorter hairs.
+The process of hair follicle miniaturization also causes the hair growth cycle becomes progressively shorter — resulting in thinner, shorter hairs.

-Over time, this can lead to a receding hairline, hair thinning and even severe hair loss.
+Over time, this can lead to a receding hairline, hair thinning, and even severe hair loss.

 It’s also important to realize that DHT blockers can’t magically reverse the effects of male pattern baldness.
 With the exception of hair transplant surgery, there’s no way to instantly restore a receding hairline or other consequences of pattern hair loss.